civboot/civlua/lib/metaty/README.md

 **`./civlua.lua help metaty`**

-Metatype is a library and specification which lets you create performant typo-safe and documented Lua types.
+Metatype is a library and specification for creating performant documented and typo-safe Lua Types which can be formatted.

 ```
 METATY_CHECK = true -- before require: turn on type check